eigenfoo/cryptics/docs/datasheet.md

   </nav>
 ---

-Heeding Gebru et al.'s recommendations in [_Datasheets for Datasets_](https://arxiv.org/abs/1803.09010), I provide this datasheet as detailed documentation for this dataset.
+Following Gebru et al.'s recommendations in [_Datasheets for Datasets_](https://arxiv.org/abs/1803.09010), I provide this datasheet as detailed documentation for this dataset.